I. ACTIVE MEMBERS

 It is also the responsibility of the Chair of each committee to submit a yearly budget for the proposed expenses of the Committee to the Treasurer at least two weeks prior to the fall Finance Committee meeting for review and subsequent approval by the Board.
 The Treasurer shall remind the Chair of each committee when the proposed budget is due.

-F. Education Committee shall promote the continuing education of members and nonmembers in the area of (applied) microbiology.
+G. Education and Outreach Committee shall promote the continuing education of members and nonmembers in the area of (applied) microbiology.
 The committee shall hold educational workshops in the field of microbiology and provide information related to careers in the field of industrial microbiology and related areas.

 J. Finance Committee shall consist of the President, Past-President, Secretary and Treasurer of the SOCIETY, plus others designated by the President, who shall prepare an operating budget for the ensuing calendar year and present same to the Board of Directors for approval.
 The financial records of the SOCIETY shall be audited annually by a competent certified public accountant.
 This audit shall occur within thirty (30) days of the close of the calendar year.
 The results of the audit shall be presented to the SOCIETY membership in published form at the annual meeting.
 The committee will also work with the Business Office in the matter mentioned in III.